 The incentive plan also includes referral awards to employees for qualified referrals to other lines of business.
 The plan allows for Board approval of adjustments to the plan payouts for extraordinary events.
-During 2021, while the loan volume growth performance factor achieved the third performance tier, the Board approved payout at the highest tier for this factor due to strong loan originations despite sizeable liquidations.

 All Association employees, except for the CEO who administers the awards, are eligible to receive discretionary awards based on special or exemplary performance as recommended by another employee, the employee's supervisor or directly by the CEO.
 The discretionary award pools are approved by the Board annually.